Renaldas0/F1-QuizGame/README.md

 ## Credits

 ### Content
-- Some inspiration was taken from a youtube tutorial by Web Dev Simplified for the change of background colours.
+- Some inspiration was taken from a youtube tutorial by Web Dev Simplified for the change of background colours link - https://www.youtube.com/c/WebDevSimplified
 - I also referred back to the javaScript essentials lessons for the coding of functions.

 ### Media
-- The background image was taken from
+- The background image was taken from Pexels.com link - https://www.pexels.com/